pwwang/Bioinformatics-cheatsheet/README.md

 - **Promoter**: In genetics, a promoter is a region of DNA that initiates transcription of a particular gene.
 Promoters are located near the transcription start sites of genes, on the same strand and upstream on the DNA (towards the 5' region of the sense strand). [@Wiki](https://en.wikipedia.org/wiki/Promoter_(genetics))
 - **TSS - Transcription Start Side**: The transcription start site is the location where transcription starts at the 5'-end of a gene sequence. [@Wiki](https://en.wikiversity.org/wiki/Gene_transcriptions/Start_sites)
 - **Expression (Gene expression)**: Gene expression is the process by which information from a gene is used in the synthesis of a functional gene product.
 These products are often proteins, but in non-protein coding genes such as transfer RNA (tRNA) or small nuclear RNA (snRNA) genes, the product is a functional RNA. [@Wiki](https://en.wikipedia.org/wiki/Gene_expression), [@Scitable](http://www.nature.com/scitable/topicpage/gene-expression-14121669)
+- **Exon**: An exon is any part of a gene that will become a part of the final mature RNA produced by that gene after introns have been removed by RNA splicing. [@Wiki](https://en.wikipedia.org/wiki/Exon)
+- **Intron**: An intron is any nucleotide sequence within a gene that is removed by RNA splicing during maturation of the final RNA product. [@Wiki](https://en.wikipedia.org/wiki/Intron)

 #### Genome Databases
 - **[Ensembl genome browser](www.ensembl.org/)**: Ensembl is a joint project between EMBL - EBI and the Sanger Institute to develop a software system which produces and maintains automatic annotation on selected eukaryotic genomes.